flutter/packages/packages/google_fonts/CONTRIBUTING.md

 The generator is run multiple times a month by a GitHub [workflow](https://github.com/material-foundation/flutter-packages/blob/main/.github/workflows/google_fonts_update.yml).

-To run it manually, navigate to the root of the project, and run `dart generator/generator.dart`.
+To run it manually, run `dart generator/generator.dart`.